CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ```
 The cavern's ceiling sparkles with dazzling minerals, reflecting light in such a way that it emulates a starry night sky.
 Dozens of skeletons, some crushed beneath fallen debris, litter the cavern floor.

-This spacious cavern accommodates two standalone structures, unlike the dwarf-sized architecture found elsewhere in the mines.
+This spacious cavern accommodates two standalone structures, unlike the molekin-sized architecture found elsewhere in the mines.
 Both of these stone buildings are designed for human-sized inhabitants.
 The masonry walls of these structures appear battered and scorched, with their double doors cracked and marred.
 A rugged escarpment divides the cavern, with a flight of stairs chiseled into it.
 Passageways branch out to the north, south, and west.
 ```

 For a detailed description of the damaged buildings, please refer to sections 14 and 15.
 While the minerals in the ceiling may be visually captivating, they possess neither magical nor monetary value.